 Ultrasound imaging will demonstrate intrahepatic biliary ductal dilatation and an intraductal mass.
-Cystic areas may be seen in larger tumours and may represent areas of necrosis3.
+Cystic areas may be seen in larger tumors and may represent areas of necrosis 3.
 Because of this, it can have a radiologic appearance similar to a choledochal cyst, especially if there is no local invasion.

 CT may show a heterogeneous or hypoattenuating mass with biliary ductal dilatation.
 CT may be the best modality for surveillance of recurrence.

 MRI has advantages over other modalities because of its ability to define the extent of disease and relationship to the hepatic vasculature.

 If the tumor is large and grows into the liver, it may be difficult to distinguish from other primary liver masses 3.

 - 1. Donnelly LF, Bisset GS, Frush DP.
 Diagnosis please.
 Case 2: Embryonal rhabdomyosarcoma of the biliary tree.
 Radiology.
 1998;208 (3): 621-3.
 Radiology (citation) - Pubmed citation